AleksRoos/GenePointer/README.md

         - names of samples containing k-mer

 - ##### filtered_kmers_and_coeffs.txt
-    - Contains only k-mers with coefficients more than 0.
+    - Contains only k-mers with coefficients different from 0.
     - Columns:
         - kmer
         - coefficient